phptek/silverstripe-exodus/docs/en/troubleshooting.md

 It may not be desirable to enable logging on shared or cloud hosting environments, so set the value of `log_file` to `null` in your own project's config if you wish to disable logging.

+### Image Size

+You may find that images and files over a given size are not being imported.
+You may be subject to Silverstripe's `default_max_file_size` configuration.
+By default it's set to 1Mb for specific file-types.
+Review the Silverstripe documentation to ascertain how to increase this for each type of file affected.

 ### PHP

 Tweaking PHP and Nginx/Apache is beyond the remit of advice the authors are willing to provide.
 What follows therefore comes with a the caveat that these are the current settings in the author's own setup which seems to work without Gateway Timeouts occurring